Matt Vierling Player Props: Tigers vs. Red Sox

 Matt Vierling At The Plate

-- Vierling is batting .271 with 12 doubles, three triples, seven home runs and 25 walks.
+- Vierling has 12 doubles, three triples, seven home runs and 25 walks while hitting .268.

-- He has homered in 6.6% of his games this year, and 2% of his chances at the plate.
+- Looking at the 92 games he has played this season, he's hit a home run in six of them (6.5%), and in 1.9% of his trips to the plate.

-- Vierling has driven home a run in 17 games this season (18.7%), including more than one RBI in 6.6% of his games and producing three or more of his team's runs on two occasions..
+- Vierling has driven in a run in 18 games this year (19.6%), including six games with more than one RBI (6.5%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 27 games this season, with multiple runs eight times.
+- He has scored in 27 of 92 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.